Geostartico/Trusted-list-browser/documentation/requirements/use_cases.md

 2. a user can choose to select one or more objects from the list to filter the services

-3. a user can deselection an item from the list of items to undo a filtering option
+3. a user can deselect an item from the list of items to undo a filtering option

 4. the user is shown the available services based on the items they previously selected